Burg Giebichenstein University of Art and Design: Public events

 The annual exhibition in July is the climax of the academic year.
 For an entire weekend, the students of all courses present their semester and thesis work on the Art campus, Design campus, in the Hermes building, and in other exhibition spaces.

 And at the end of each semester in July and February, the fashion design students present their collections in a gala fashion show.
 During the semester, there is a series of exhibitions in the university's own exhibition space: Burg Galerie im Volkspark.
 The GiebichenStein Design Award ceremony has been the traditional kick-off to the new academic year since 2012.
 It is accompanied by an exhibition in the Art Foundation of the state of Saxony-Anhalt.

 Potential students can receive an impression of the university, receive tips on their portfolios, and participate in tours on Student Information Day, held in January every year.

-And at A Taste of BURG in September, pupils in senior classes have an opportunity to find out about studying at BURG by interacting with students and visiting workshops.